Download White Paper

 process is a vital synchronization tool in supply chain management.
 In most companies, the monthly S&OP meeting brings executives from all major operational departments – sales, marketing, materials/procurement, manufacturing, transportation, and finance – together to determine how best to manage company resources.
 Monthly S&OP meetings are an essential decision-making activity that sets the overall direction for the company.
 Executives discuss the various trade-offs between customer service, inventory investments, production capabilities, supply availability, and distribution concerns.
 The process strives to determine how to best apply the company’s resources to strike an optimum balance between maximizing profit and satisfying the company’s most important operational goals.

 Sales and Operations Planning cannot be completed effectively without reliable, accurate information.
 The S&OP team must have up-to-date information regarding future time-phased demand, production capabilities, inventory status, and any limitations on resource availability such as warehouse space, transportation capacity, limits on cash or credit, and their influence on each other and overall company results.
+The S&OP system of consolidating accurate data is crucial for successful supply chain management.

 A number of tasks need to be completed prior to each S&OP meeting.
 These include: